Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 11 April 2025 03.28.01 UTC
+- WIB: Jumat, 11 April 2025 04.24.33 UTC
-- WITA: Jumat, 11 April 2025 04.28.01 UTC
+- WITA: Jumat, 11 April 2025 05.24.33 UTC
-- WIT: Jumat, 11 April 2025 05.28.01 UTC
+- WIT: Jumat, 11 April 2025 06.24.33 UTC

 Kutipan Inspiratif:
-"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: friendship
+Kategori: nature